 After you press ‘Submit’ button, your application will be sent for consideration to moderators of the conference, and you will see the screen message stating that your application is received.

-The information about applications accepted for the conference will be available in your account on our website on August 1, 2020.
+The information about applications accepted for the conference is available in your account on our website.
 Please don’t forget to check the status of your application.

 The preliminary program of the conference with the schedule of sections (but without schedule of individual presentations) will be published on our website on September 1, 2020.